Sées: Population

+Points of interest

+Sées Cathedral

-The town is an episcopal see and has a Gothic cathedral of remarkably bold architecture.
-The cathedral dates from the 13th and 14th centuries and occupies the site of three earlier churches.
+Sées Cathedral is a Gothic cathedral that is the episcopal see of the Diocese of Séez.
+The cathedral dates from the thirteenth and fourteenth centuries and occupies the site of three earlier churches.
 The west front, which is obscured by the buttresses flying from it, has two stately spires of open work 230 ft high.
-The nave was built towards the end of the 13th century.
+The nave was built towards the end of the thirteenth century.
 The choir, built soon afterwards, is remarkable for the lightness of its construction.
 In the choir are four bas-reliefs of great beauty representing scenes in the life of the Virgin Mary; and the altar is adorned with another depicting the removal of the relics of St. Gervais and St. Protais.
 The church has been the object of frequent restoration and reconstruction.

-Other noteworthy buildings are the episcopal palace (1778), with a pretty chapel; the higher seminary, located in the old abbey of St. Martin, supposed to be one of the 14 or 15 monasteries founded in the sixth century by St. Evroult; and the sumptuous modern chapel of the Immaculate Conception, a resort of pilgrims.
+In 1875 it was declared a monument historique.

+National heritage sites

+In addition to the cathedral, Sées has nine other buildings and areas listed as a monument historique.